 Sometimes an external inspection alone is not enough to identify potential faults in your roofing.
 For instance, your roof could have small leaks which you’ll never notice from an external visual inspection.
-Luckily, you can capture such issues by inspecting your ceiling and especially the attic.
+You can quickly capture such issues by inspecting your ceiling, especially the attic.
 Look for signs of moisture, discoloration, and water damage.
 If any of these are present, chances are your roof is leaking.

 The best approach to dealing with a leaking roof is to hire a professional water damage restoration technician for help.
 That’s the only way to ensure the problem is fixed without interfering with the integrity of your entire roofing.

 Replace Cracked And Missing Shingles

 Modern roofing solutions are designed with durability in mind.
 However, severe weather conditions, such as extreme storms and summer heat, can damage the shingles.
 Areas like Atlanta, for instance, are known for hitting 90s Fahrenheit, which can affect an old roof.

 It’s critical to identify cracked or missing shingles as soon as possible if you live in such places.
 So, inspect your shingles after every extreme season or find Atlanta’s qualified roofing contractors to conduct the inspection and any necessary repairs on your behalf.
 But make sure the contractor is reputable.
 You should also make a point of doing these inspections routinely, i.e., every three months or so, regardless of the weather.

 Moss and mold are common in areas with dampness.
 This means they can thrive on your roof if the gutters are not functioning correctly.
 If you do not remove them in time, mold can cause moisture to penetrate through the roof and into your home.
 They’ll also damage your shingles, causing them to curl.
 These issues are expensive to fix and will put your loved ones at serious risk.